sahithyandev/s3/src/content/docs/operating-systems/18-mass-storage-systems.md

 ### ECC

 Short for Error-Correcting Code.
 Can detect and correct soft errors (like bit flips due to radiation).
 More complex and expensive.

-## Swapping

-Swap space is reserved on secondary storage.
-Used by the OS to hold processes when main memory isn't large enough.
-Processes are moved back and forth between RAM and swap space.
-OS maintains tables to track which virtual memory pages are in RAM and which are on disk.

-- Page-out: Pages are written (swapped) from RAM to swap space.
-- Page-in: When swapped pages are needed again, they’re read back into RAM.

-Allows running more processes than physical memory can hold.
-Prevents “out of memory” crashes.

-As disk I/O is much slower than RAM access, frequent swapping (_thrashing_) degrades performance.
-OS tries to reduce swapping frequency and use multiple swap areas to distribute load.

-### Swap Implementation

-Swap space can be a dedicated raw partition (faster) or a swap file within an existing filesystem (easier to resize or add).

-In Linux, multiple swap areas are supported.
-The kernel balances I/O between them.
-Swap map tracks which slots are free and which are used.

 ## Object Storage